Škoda Superb: Facelift

 In April 2013, Škoda unveiled a facelifted Superb in Shanghai.
 It was released for sale in the European market in June 2013.
 Updated exterior design features Škoda new design language elements.
 Headlights are fitted with integrated LED daylight running lights; diodes are standard for tail lights, too.
 The Twindoor opening mechanism was changed in order to provide easier operation: one button opens just the lid, while the other opens whole tailgate.

 Up to now, one button was dedicated just for opening, while the other had shifting function.
 With the facelift, a combination of all wheel drive and DSG automatic transmission appeared on offer for the 125 kW two litre diesel engine.
 Starting from January 2014, design Outdoor package is available for the Superb Combi.

 The list of features was slightly expanded too.
 The facelifted Superb received the latest generation of Automatic Parking Assistant.
 In addition to parallel parking (entering/exiting the parking space), the system is also capable of perpendicular parking (entering the parking space only).

 From now on, the passengers in the rear seats can adjust the passenger seat from the back.
 The electrical control is located on the side of the passenger seat near the centre console and is thus easy to operate from the back.
 Passengers in the rear can move the front seat forward and back and adjust the seat height and angle.

 Engines

 Overview of engines available for the second generation Superb (B6, Typ 3T), incl. facelifted model.

+Safety

-Third generation (B8, Typ 3V; 2015–present)
+Third generation (B8, Typ 3V; 2015)

 The third generation Superb, based on the Volkswagen Group MQB platform also used by other Volkswagen Group cars, including the Volkswagen Passat (B8), Volkswagen Arteon, Volkswagen Tiguan Mk2, Volkswagen Tayron, Škoda Kodiaq, SEAT Tarraco and Audi Q3 Mk2, was unveiled in February 2015 at the 2015 Geneva Motor Show, with volume production intended to start in the middle of the year.
 The car was first previewed by concept car called Škoda Vision C that was debuted in 2014 Geneva Motor Show.

 The new model is larger than the second generation.
 The Škoda Superb appeared in the Tour de France as a Referee car.